 4. Affiliates don’t add value

 Affiliate marketing can be a powerful source of new customer business.
-This infographic illustrates numerous examples of the power of affiliate marketing.
+This infographic illustrates numerous examples of the power of affiliate marketing and quality affiliate marketing management.
 For example, Forrester Research, is reporting that U.S. affiliate marketing spending will reach $4.1 billion in 2014, up from $1.6 billion in 2007.
 Affiliate marketing also impacts so many other marketing channels that its presence can’t be ignored.

 Placements are not a requirement to grow revenue, so explore your options.
 Test performance with and without placements.
 Audiences are another area to test.
 Balance your goal in conjunction with your advertiser’s goal.You also have room to be selective, opting for top performing placements at times when extra visibility is needed.
 Also ask about which placements are top performers in order to gain some great insight and advice on what may work best.

 What other affiliate marketing myths have you heard of?
-Do you have any other tips to share?
+Do you have any other affiliate marketing management tips to share?
 Leave your thoughts in the comments.